rmlw95/CNA340_Python/README.md

-# Project Title
+# Chapter 4 Python Assignments

-One Paragraph of project description goes here
+A collection of the code I submitted for Chapter 4 Runestone exercises.

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo]
+This code will demonstrte basic coding projects.

 ### Prerequisites

-[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
-The commands below will [upgrade OS and install the prerequisites, or do something else]
+Requires Python to run, preferably with Py Charm, and a turtle module.

 ```
 sudo apt update